Use case · Personal AI

 The shape of the fix

-One vault per user, every fact stamped with a date
+One memory per user, every fact stamped with a date

 April — spring